-The Eitai Dia Building was certified as a "Near-Top Level Facility" under the Tokyo Metropolitan Environmental Security Ordinance.
+The Eitai Dia Building has acquired certification as a "Near-Top Level Facility" under the Tokyo Metropolitan Environmental Security Ordinance.

-The Eitai Dia Building was certified as a "Near-Top Level Facility" under the Tokyo Metropolitan Environmental Security Ordinance, in March 2016, under the Green Building Program for "Top-Level Business Facilities in Measures Against Global Warming" certification system.\1
+The Eitai Dia Building has been certified as a "Near-Top Level Facility" under the Tokyo Metropolitan Environmental Security Ordinance since fiscal 2015, under the Green Building Program for "Top-Level Business Facilities in Measures Against Global Warming" certification system. ^{4}

 The "Certified Top-Level Business Facilities in Measures Against Global Warming" are "business facilities that have made outstanding progress in the implementation of measures against global warming" recognized by the Tokyo Metropolitan Government as offices complying with the standards designated by the Tokyo Metropolitan Government under the Tokyo Metropolitan Environmental Security Ordinance.
-Under the mandatory targets for reduction in overall greenhouse gas emissions and an emissions trading program, less stringent reduction targets are applied for the certified facilities.\2
+Under the mandatory targets for reduction in overall greenhouse gas emissions and an emissions trading program, less stringent reduction targets are applied for the certified facilities.
+5